 Hastings joined Sampo Group in 2020.

-Sampo's holding in Nordea in April 2021.
+Sampo's holding in Nordea at the end of May 2021.

 Sampo's Chairman of the Board Björn Wahlroos and Group CEO Kari Stadigh at the Annual General Meeting in 2016.

 During 2010’s Sampo strenghtened its position as significant Nordic insurance group and one of the most valuable companies listed on Nasdaq Helsinki.

 The history of Sampo is in many ways the history of a nation.
 The company was reminded of this when it started searching for the missing owners of old paper share certificates at the end of 2016.

 This episode involved shares that were never entered into the book-entry system.
 Sampo publicly searched for missing share certificates through a letter campaign which got many Finns rummaging through their attics and old boxes.
 The company received over 100,000 contacts from people around the country.
 The effort was directly linked to the 1980s when Sampo became a limited company and gained a record amount of shareholders at the time.
 The campaign resulted in more than 2 million shares being entered into the book-entry system.
 Following a decision made by the Annual General Meeting of 2017, Sampo plc forfeited 4,6 million non-registered shares still remaining in the joint-account in December 2017.

 At the end of the decade, Sampo's business consisted of four parts: If P&C, the largest non-life insurance company in the Nordic region, the life insurer and financial management services company Mandatum Life and Topdanmark, Denmark's second largest insurance company.
 In addition, Sampo owned slightly below 20 per cent of Nordea Bank Abp, the biggest bank in the Nordic countries, which became an associated company of Sampo in 2010.